Client advisory: Cybercriminals exploiting Coronavirus

 Not only should personal devices be configured for secure remote working, but business should ensure that multi-factor authentication (MFA) is set up immediately.
 MFA is an authentication process that requires more than just a password to protect an email account or digital identity and is used to ensure that a person is who they say they are by requiring a minimum of two pieces of unique data that corroborates their identity.
 Implementing this significantly reduces the chances of cybercriminals being able to log into a business’s RDP.
 For more information on MFA and how to implement it, click here.

 Train your employees on how to spot a phishing email

 As a CFC cyber policyholder, you can get free access to a range of risk management tools, including CyberRiskAware, an e-learning tool focusing on phishing attacks.
 This valuable tool teaches people within your business to be more vigilant when in comes to opening attachments, clicking on links, transferring money, or sending sensitive information.
-To find out more about it, including instructions on how to access it, click here.

 Prepare for operational disruption in advance

 Put simply, prepare for the worst.
 As with so many cyber incidents, time is of the essence so ensure you have an incident response plan in place, a template for which you can access for free as a CFC cyber policyholder.
 And as ever, if you believe that one of your employees has fallen victim or that you are experiencing any kind of cyber event, notify CFC as soon as possible so that we can help you.

 What's becoming clear as this pandemic plays out is that cybercriminals are shifting tactics daily.
 If you see something on social media or receive an unsolicited email that seems too good to be true, it probably is.
 Aside from learning how to spot phishing emails, make sure to do your research, use reputable companies, and follow-up requests for money or information with a phone call using a number from a separate, trusted source.